Webinar: Telling the Norwegian CCS Story PART II – CCS: the path to a sustainable and emission-free cement industry

 During the webinar, Per Brevik, Director Alternative Fuels and Sustainability at HeidelbergCement, provided an overview of the CCS project and highlighted the important opportunities for CCS in the cement industry.

-Below is a recording of the webinar and a browsable version of the slides used in the presentation.
-A document with answers to some of the questions submitted during the webinar will be made available in the coming days.
+Below is a recording of the webinar and a visual version of the slides used in the presentation.
+A document with answers to some of the questions submitted during the webinar is available here.